Stop Wasting Your Tokens: Towards Efficient Runtime Multi-Agent Systems: Introduction

 This lack of robustness stems from the operational complexity of modern MAS, which introduces a significant reliability challenge~\citep{tian2025outlookopportunitieschallengesmultiagent}.
 The long chain of interactions inherent in these systems creates fertile ground for \textbf{error propagation}~\citep{dong2025practicalmemoryinjectionattack,shen2025understandinginformationpropagationeffects}.
 For instance, a single piece of misinformation generated by an agent, a common risk with today's powerful yet occasionally hallucinatory foundation models~\citep{kalai2025languagemodelshallucinate,farquhar_detecting_2024}, can be committed to memory and subsequently poison the reasoning of all downstream agents (as explained in Figure \ref{fig:introduction}a).
 These vulnerabilities mean that even a state-of-the-art MAS can fail on tasks well within its theoretical capabilities, simply due to a lack of operational robustness~\citep{chen2024agentpoisonredteamingllmagents}. \looseness=-1

 Furthermore, the issue of \textbf{economic inefficiency} is a major barrier to the real-world deployment of MAS~\citep{wang2025efficientagentsbuildingeffective}.
 We identify two primary sources of this inefficiency.
-First, agents often struggle with excessively long observations, such as verbose web pages or tool outputs, which flood their context windows.
+First, agents often struggle with long observations, such as verbose web pages or tool outputs, which flood their context windows.
 This not only inflates token costs but can also obscure critical information, causing the agent to lose focus and derail its task execution~\citep{hosseini-etal-2025-efficient}.
 Second, agents may adopt sub-optimal strategies, entering into repetitive action loops or choosing unnecessarily complex paths to a solution~\citep{cemri2025multiagentllmsystemsfail}, further wasting computational resources (see Figure \ref{fig:introduction}a).
-Our own analysis reveals that cutting-edge architectures can incur staggering token costs, with some GAIA benchmark~\citep{mialon2023gaiabenchmarkgeneralai} tasks consuming upwards of two million tokens.

 To address these intertwined challenges, we propose \method, a lightweight and modular framework that enhances the \textbf{robustness} and \textbf{efficiency} of Multi-Agent Systems (MAS) through real-time supervision (see Figure \ref{fig:introduction}c).
 Incorporating an adaptive filter, \method enables proactive process control, exemplified by its GAIA Level 2 performance in Figure~\ref{fig:introduction}e.
 It adaptively intervenes at critical junctures to mitigate key operational risks: it conducts proactive error diagnosis, provides pragmatic guidance for inefficient behaviors, and performs adaptive observation purification to reduce contextual noise from long observations.